aws-samples/amazon-omics-webapp-integrations/README.md

 ## License

 This code is licensed under the MIT-0 License.
-See the LICENSE file.
+See the [LICENSE](./LICENSE).